horace3/Arduino_Canbus_Monitor/README.md

 programming:
 1. program the Arduino using the file Arduino_Canbus_Monitor/ArduinoCanbusMonitor/ArduinoCanbusCode/ArduinoCanbusCode.ino
-2. Run the Serial Monitor at 115200 baud, it should display Canbus monitor CAN BUS Shield init ok!
+2. Run the Serial Monitor at 115200 baud, it should display *Canbus monitor* then *CAN BUS Shield init ok!*
 3. close the Serial Monitor
 4. Instal Vistal Studio 2017 or later
 5.  open VS project Arduino_Canbus_Monitor/ArduinoCanbusMonitor/CS_code/ArduinoCanbusMonitor.sln